How It's Made: Original concept (1982–1999)

 Before the current How It's Made series, an earlier version with the same title was produced in Canada between 1982 and 1999 by filmmaker Gabriel Hoss.

 The original series comprised 36 short films of about four minutes each, covering the production of everyday objects such as croissant, light bulbs, boots, beer, soap, and chips.
 Unlike the later version, these programs had no narration; instead, the processes were shown with instrumental music and bilingual (English and French) opening and closing credits.

-Produced by Hoss's company Holia Film, the series aired in Canada on broadcasters including TVOntario (now TVO), CFCF, Radio-Québec (later Télé-Québec), and CKCO, and was also shown on PBS in the United States.
+Produced by Hoss's company Holia Film, the series aired in Canada on broadcasters including TVOntario (now TVO), CFCF-DT, Radio-Québec (later Télé-Québec), and CKCO-DT, and was also shown on PBS in the United States.
 Between 1982 and 1999, it was distributed in roughly 30 countries worldwide by The Multimedia Group of Canada.

 Regional versions

 The show’s scripts are nearly identical across regional English versions of the show, with the main differences in the United States version being the use of United States customary units instead of the metric units used in the Canadian version, along with a few dialectal variations, such as “expiration date” instead of “expiry date.”
 The United Kingdom dub sometimes uses different puns and closing statements.

 Narrators also varied by region.
 In Canada’s English version, Season 1 (2001) is narrated by Mark Tewksbury, followed by Lynn Herzeg for seasons 2–4 (2002–2005), June Wallack for season 5 (2005), and Lynne Adams from season 6 onwards (2006–2019).
 In the United States, narration is provided by Brooks Moore, and Zac Fine (seasons 9–10, 2007–2008).
 In the United Kingdom, the rest of Europe, and parts of Southeast Asia, the English dub is narrated by Tony Hirst.